WAClient/WALC/README.md

 - [X] Show Error if no network connectivity
 - [X] Open links in Default Web Browser

+## License
+This content of this repository is lisensed under GPL-3.0 aprt from the `WhatsBot`folder which is a modified version of https://github.com/pedroslopez/whatsapp-web.js which is licensed under Apache-2.0.
+You may want to view it README inside that folder.
+A copy of license if also included.

 ## Contributions
 * You may check the issues section to solve an issue and submit a PR.
 * Contributions for the listed TODOs are welcomed.